azharabbas414-cyber/AI-NOC-Copilot/README.md

 - How an LLM API is called from Python
 - What RAG means
+- Basic document loading
+- Basic chunking
+- Basic retrieval
-- How retrieval can provide context to an LLM
+- How retrieved context is passed to an LLM
-- How a prompt is constructed
 - How AI can analyze a network incident
-- How to deploy a simple AI application on Streamlit Community Cloud
+- How to deploy an AI application on Streamlit Community Cloud

-## Project Files
+## Files

 ```text
 AI-NOC-Copilot/